-This led to my biggest ever (still) show, at the Zamana Gallery, Kensington London: which took up the entire gallery for three months.
-We had a flashy catalogue and they even painted the walls specially for me, though they stopped short of covering the floor in sand, in imitation of the desert (which the Director and I wanted).
+The expedition led to my biggest ever (still) show, at the Zamana Gallery, Kensington London. it took up the entire gallery for three months.
+We had a flashy catalogue and they even hand-decorated the walls specially for me, though they stopped short of covering the floor in sand, in imitation of the desert (which the Director and I wanted).
 I’ve had few shows since as I find that putting them on too much work and expense for the return, while filling every space space in any accommodation with dozens of dusty picture frames.

 After the newspaper job, I helped start up Ag+ Photographic magazine, which became Ag Magazine.
 And by ‘start up’ I do mean laying it out in Aldus Pagemaker, cranking the handle to get the printer going (each page – of text only – took half an hour to print), and writing more than half the first issue while crammed into a room so small that, should one of the three of us need to get up, the others had first to stand up or squeeze under their desk.
 It was here I filled out a job application for a lectureship at the Polytechnic of Central London.
 (More of that part of the story here.)

 In my second year at the university, we put on a show of work from Central Asia.
-We got into trouble for inviting a Cabinet Minister to open it (he accepted), to mention being on very friendly terms with an Ambassador.
+We got into protocal hot-water for personally inviting a Cabinet Minister to open it (he accepted), to mention being on very friendly terms with an Ambassador.
 Perhaps the worse sin in the eyes of my new academic colleagues was to decorate the exhibition panels with lots of different colours, inspired by the colours of Central Asia.